jackstephenson96/364W18Midterm/README.md

 # Burgwatching

 This is an admittedly silly demonstration of what I've learned so far in SI 364.
-One of my roomates is a total ghost, known him for 4 years and rarely see him, so I decided to make a simple page for my buddies and I to track our friend.
+One of my roomates, Burgeson, is a total ghost, known him for 4 years and rarely see him, so I decided to make a simple page for my buddies and I to track our friend.

 #### Code Requirements